 To quote Spark’s official website, “Apache Spark™ is a unified analytics engine for large-scale data processing”.

-It is a general purpose distributed data processing engine that can used in a lot of situations, namely, SQL, machine learning, stream processing and graph computation.
+It is a general-purpose distributed data processing engine that can be used in a lot of situations, namely, SQL, machine learning, stream processing and graph computation.

 It supports languages like R, Python, Java and Scala.
-They help in quick processing of query and ease real-time analysis of big data.
+They help in the quick processing of queries and ease the real-time analysis of big data.